 Lewis came to Australia in his early twenties and first started to train horses around the Western districts of country NSW.
 It was here that he made the acquaintance of the wealthy Forbes grazier, J. J. Leahy, who conducted a thoroughbred breeding operation on his Manor Park stud farm and who was to play such a significant role in Lewis’s later training career.
 As well as training a few horses, Dan sought his fortune as a layer of odds, going into partnership with the colourful Newcastle sportsman, Bert Bowser.
 In his bookmaking capacity Lewis eventually moved to Randwick, and while running a billiards room on the side, resided in the landmark establishment of that locale, the Coach and Horses Hotel.
 It was a fortuitous choice of lodgings, for it was here that Dan met his wife Annie, whose parents owned the hotel.
 Dan continued both as a hobby trainer and bookmaker, fielding on all A.J.C. courses until the early 1920’s when the rules of the A.J.C. changed to forbid the pursuit of such conflicting activities.
 Lewis relinquished his book and pencil and instead concentrated his energies on the conditioning and training of racehorses.

 His first significant success came in the 1921 Doncaster Handicap when he prepared the lightly weighted three-year-old filly, Speciality, a daughter of Persian Knight, for J. J. Leahy and some heavy backing at the eleventh hour on the course resulted in a substantial win for the stable.
 On that memorable occasion, Lewis was resplendent in a bowler hat, and it was to become his trademark during his rise to prominence.
 There was eventually established a racecourse rumour in later years that whenever old Dan sported his bowler, he fancied the chances of his horses that day.
 Just six months after that Doncaster, Speciality gave Lewis his second significant success when she took out The A.J.C.
 Metropolitan.
-A first-class mare, she later won an Autumn Stakes at Randwick by a neck from the great David, on a day when there was no pace on for the favourite; and to the extent that any one horse sets up a trainer, Speciality was that horse in the life of Dan Lewis.
+A first-class mare, she later won an Autumn Stakes at Randwick by a neck from the great David, on a day when there was no pace on for the favourite; and to the extent that any single horse sets up a trainer, Speciality was that horse in the life of Dan Lewis.

 By the early twenties,’ the bandwagon was beginning to roll.
 In 1924 Lewis trained Leahy’s filly, Valdoona, to win the Adrian Knox Stakes while The A.J.C.
 Metropolitan also fell to Lewis again thanks to Polycletan, ridden by the trainer’s own apprentice, the highly successful Tom Farthing.
 In fact, this highlights another facet of Lewis’ horsemanship: his ability to produce successful apprentices.
 The unfortunate Jack Crowley was another, together with Jack Jones, Harold Hanley, Peter Burkhardt, Ted Doon and Keith McCarthy.
 As much satisfaction as Lewis derived from those early victories in the big races, lesser feature races also afforded much pleasure.
 The month of December 1926 provides two such examples.
 The A.J.C.
 Villiers Stakes that year was looked upon as a shoo-in for Ned Moss’s Vaals, and he went to the post a warm 5/4 favourite.
 However, Lewis specked Queen Alwyne at 25/1 from his own stable, who just happened to be Vaals half-sister and she landed the prize while still a maiden.
 When I say that she was a maiden, I use that word in its racing rather than breeding sense.
 For Queen Alwyne was that rare horse – a winner in foal.
 It seems that while spelling, she had been surreptitiously served by an excited stallion and returned to Dan Lewis’s establishment without anyone being the wiser.
 In due course following her success in the Villiers, she did produce a foal, but unfortunately, it didn’t live long.